t17sk18/portfolio_projects/README.md

 # Portfolio Projects for Beginners and Learners

 ## 1. Hotel Revenue Exploratory Analysis
-   ### Note: This is just for learning, training and understanding purposes for those who have already basic knowledge of SQL and Power BI.
-You can explore and expand visualisation, report, more DAX functions and SQL       queries based on your analysis.
+   ### Note: This training material is designed for those who already have beginner knowledge of SQL, Excel, and Power BI.
+It will help you learn more about visualization, reporting, DAX functions, and SQL queries to enhance your analytical skills to add to your portfolio.

    ### Follow the documentaion in the folder Hotel_revenue/Documentation.docx
    In this tutorial, we will follow some steps to build the best portfolio